gnames/gnverifier/README.md

 `n:`
 : A "name" setting, that allows to combine several query components together for convenience.
-Note that it is not a 'real' scientific name, but a shortcut to enter several settings at once (`n:B. bubo Linn.
+Note that it is not a 'real' scientific name, but a shortcut to enter several settings at once loosely following rules of nomenclature (`n:B. bubo Linn.
 1758`).
-This setting is limited to [gnparser] functionality, so, for example, it does not support abbreviated specific eptithets.
+For example, in contrast with GNparser results, it is possible to have abbreviated specific epithets or range in years: `n:Mono. gall.
+Oliv.
+1750-1800`.

 The query language is in `Beta` stage, and might change to some degree, to improve its functionality.